Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 This presentation and acceess is only for learning purpose, Public access will be limited(Features to implement).

 ## UX
-* The focus of this webpage and API is for client that don´t have much time to coustumize and spend to plan for there holidays, to provide an easy way, the project is designed with different options depending of how much time they have and want to spend.
+* The focus of this webpage and API is for client/clients that don´t have much time to coustumize and spend to plan for there holidays, to provide an easy way, the project is designed with different options depending of how much time they have and want to spend.

 ## UX structure